GENI-NSF/geni-tools/README-omni.txt

   text, returnStruct = omni.call( ['listmyslices', username], options )
 }}}

+The return from `omni.call` is a list of 2 items: a human readable string summarizing the result (possibly an error message), and the result object (may be `None` on error).
+The result object type varies by the underlying command called.

 Omni scripting allows a script to:
  * Have its own private options
  * Programmatically set other omni options (like inferring the "-a")